You are here

 The Colorado Teacher of the Year receives many professional development opportunities and, along with the country’s other teachers of the year, is honored at a special ceremony at the White House and gets the opportunity to go to NASA’s Space Camp.
 The teacher also becomes a member of the Colorado Education Commissioner’s Teacher Cabinet.

-Colorado's current Teacher of the Year came down with COVID-19 in the spring.
+Colorado's 2020 Teacher of the Year came down with COVID-19 last spring.
 She talks about how she recovered from the disease and how she is preparing for the new year.

 "My advice to teachers this year is to listen to your district leaders and local health officials.
 Be safe.
 Help your students.
 And wear a mask!" - Hilary Wimmer